Leon-JavaScript/modrinth-projects/devclient-tools/README.md

 # 🛠️ DevClient Tools – Lightweight QoL & Developer Utility Pack

+> [!NOTE]
+> Support for Minecraft versions above 1.21.8 is planned for future releases.

 DevClient Tools is a purely client-side modpack tailored for players and developers who want a cleaner, more efficient Minecraft experience — without altering core gameplay.
 Whether you're building, testing server plugins, or simply playing with enhanced clarity, this pack provides the tools you need without adding unnecessary bulk.

 ## 🔍 Developer-Oriented Features